Study: Cancer patients given high-dose radiation treatments even near end of life

 Jan.
 14 (UPI) -- Many older cancer patients whose disease has spread to other parts of the body continue to receive high-dose radiation therapy, despite guidelines that recommend against its use under these conditions, an analysis published Friday by JAMA Health Forum found.

-Of those who died, all had cancer that had metastasized, and more than half were older, the data showed.
+Of those who died, all had cancer that had metastasized to the brain or bones, and more than half were older and 22% received 10 or more radiation treatments near the end of their lives, the data showed.

 Current treatment guidelines recommend against using radiation therapy in people with metastatic cancer, or disease that has spread from its original location to other parts of the body, the researchers said.